girishji/vimcomplete/README.md

 search a sorted dictionary like the dictionary of English words that comes standard with linux distributions.
 Sorted dictionaries are very responsive since binary search is used.
-Unsorted dictionaries have acceptable performance below 5MB (based on your system of course).
+Unsorted dictionaries have acceptable performance below 3MB file size (depending on your system of course).

 In addition to the general options mentioned above, the _dictionary_ completion _module_ has the following options.